sagebind/castaway/README.md

 ## How does it work?

-The implementation is relatively simple:
+The default implementation is relatively simple:

 - Use [TypeId] to check whether the target type is the same type as `Self`.
 - Use various unsafe constant expressions for transmuting `Self` into the target type.